tldr-pages/tldr/pages/common/maestral.md

 `maestral resume`

-- Get sync status of a specific file or folder:
+- Print sync status of a specific file or folder:

 `maestral filestatus {{path/to/file_or_directory}}`